 Meanwhile, CCA processes such as National Adaptation Plans and Nationally Determined Contributions can accelerate, and already are accelerating, IWRM implementation.
 The report therefore also aims to identify and enhance synergies between the two practices, and particularly through the four cross-cutting dimensions of governance, tools and data, finance and catalysing conditions.

-To demonstrate how IWRM-CCA cooperation has led to tangible benefits on the ground (or in the water) in a variety of contexts, this report is accompanied by four case studies from around the world.
+To demonstrate how IWRM-CCA cooperation has led to tangible benefits on the ground (or in the water) in a variety of contexts, this report is accompanied by five case studies from around the world.